 3. Press Enter after you’ve decided on your cells to see the result.

-These are the most basic ways to add cells in Excel, but there are plenty of additional uses for addition in Excel.
+These are the most basic ways to add cells in Excel, but there are plenty of other uses for addition in Excel.

 What else can I do?